Home / Career Advice / Compensation / How to Negotiate Your Salary

 Five to ten percent is a reasonable range to negotiate.
 If you come back asking for much more than a 10% increase, it could indicate a mismatch between your qualifications and the realities of the role.

-The exception would be if you’re at the very high end of the qualifications the company is looking for or you come with specialized credentials, which could mean an increase of between 10 and 20% is warranted.
+The exception would be if you’re at the very high end of the qualifications the company is looking for or if you come with specialized credentials, which could mean an increase of between 10 and 20% is warranted.

-8 steps on how to negotiate your salary
+8 steps to follow when negotiating salary

-1. Overcome the initial uncertainty
+1. Overcome your initial uncertainty

 When you’re not experienced with negotiating salary, it can feel awkward, nerve-wracking, and intimidating.
 This is normal!